 - Also refer to Section 216.348, Florida Statutes, Fixed capital outlay grants and aids to certain nonprofit entities

 You must match your request amount with non-state funds.
-The amount you must provide as match depends on your Total Support and Revenue (annual budget) and for REDI eligibility.
+The amount you must provide as match depends on your Total Support and Revenue statement (comprehensive income, revenue and expense) and REDI eligibility.
+Operating expenses cannot be used as match.

 The Rural Economic Development Initiative (REDI) recognizes those rural or economically distressed counties or communities designated pursuant to Sections 288.0656 and 288.06561, Florida Statutes, as REDI qualified.
 The REDI program is administered by the Florida Department of Economic Opportunity.